Echo in the Canyon: Critical response

 Richard Roeper of the Chicago Sun-Times wrote, "This is a sunny, sepia-toned, nostalgic trip to the past.
 The protest movements of the time are acknowledged — after all, many of these songs were anthems for change and peace — but this isn't a historical documentary about class warfare and racial strife and the anti-war movement and the Manson Family murders, etc." Brad Wheeler of The Globe and Mail wrote, "That's David Crosby's take on the seminal California folk-rock scene of 1965 to '67, an era explained lovingly and with due reverence in the hashish-scented documentary Echo in the Canyon."
-In addition, the movie has been criticized for glaring omissions about the historical period, namely other rock music luminaries who resided in the area at that time, such as Jim Morrison of The Doors and singer-songwriter Joni Mitchell.
+In addition, the movie has been criticized for glaring omissions about the historical period, namely other rock music luminaries who resided in the area at that time, such as Jim Morrison of the Doors and the singer-songwriter Joni Mitchell.

 Soundtrack

 Music credits

 Here are the music credits listed at the end of the film.